prasannax1/starships/README.md

 [View 3d](https://github.com/prasannax1/openscad/blob/master/stl/ms_saucer.stl)

-The upper four decks of the sphere section contains the command crew, phaser arrays, photon torpedoes and a warp core.
-When separated this becomes a sort of super-*Vulture Class* to face any threat while the rest of the *Aviary* retreats to safety.
+The battle bridge module, situated at the bottom of the saucer, separates if needed and becomes a starship by itself.
+It's about as big as a *Defiant Class* and is as powerful as the *Defiant* would be if it was made today.

 ### Saucer stats